 - A Print Photo Story - owing to Covid-19 concerns, Print Photo Stories are not accepted as of this time.

 - A Photo Book shows a series of images, with text interspersed.
 Maximum of 25 pages.
 It is judged on the story line and overall impact of the total presentation.

-- Each entrant may enter up to two (2) stories in each of the four (4) sections.
+- Each entrant may enter up to two (2) stories in each of the two (2) sections.
 No photo story may be entered that has won an award in a previous PJ Photo Story Competition.
 A photo story may not be entered more than twice in the same format.
 A specific essay or travelette may be submitted to only one PSA division each year.
 The same essay or travelette may be submitted to another division's essay competition in another year.

 - A gold medal is presented to the best Photo Story and a silver medal is awarded in each section, one for the runner-up in the section from which the gold came and silver medals for the best entry in each of the other sections.
 HM ribbons are presented based on the number of entries and the discretion of the judges.

 - All Award winning stories will receive four acceptance credits and two title credits for stars 1-5, including Honorable Mentions in Photojournalism.